microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-pipeline.md

 ## Cookers

 __Cookers__ transform data from one type to another.
-A cooker will transform the output from one or more sources, optionally producing new `DataOutput`s for other Cookers or end user applications to consume.
+A cooker will transform the output from one or more sources, optionally producing new `DataOutput`s for other cookers or end user applications to consume.

 __Source cookers__ take data directly from a __source parser__ to produce `DataOutput`s.

-__Composite cookers__ take data from one or more cookers (Source or Composite) to create `DataOutputs`.
+__Composite cookers__ take data from one or more cookers (source or composite) to create `DataOutput`s.

 We use the term _cooked_ to denote Data that has been transformed via a cooker.

-Cooked data is exposed via `DataOutput`s.
-These `DataOutput`s may be consumed directly by the user, or by other cookers. `DataOutput`s must implement the following interface:
+Cooked data is exposed via a `DataOutput`.
+These outputs
+may be consumed directly by the user, or by other cookers.
+A `DataOutput` must implement the following interface:
 ````cs
 IKeyedDataItem<T>
 ````

-Data Outputs are identified by `DataOutputPath`s, which uniquely identify the `DataOutput`.
+A `DataOutput` is uniquely identified by a `DataOutputPath`.
 A `DataOutputPath` has the following format:
 ````cs
     CookerPath/DataOutputPropertyName
 ````